Failure to Lodge a Tax Return may result in prosecution

 Did you know it is an offence to fail to lodge an income tax return and can result in criminal charges and a criminal record.

 The charge is heard by a magistrate at the Local Court.

-If the ATO decides to prosecute they will issue what is known as a Court Attendance Notice (CAN).
+If the ATO decides to prosecute for failure to lodge a tax return, they will issue what is known as a Court Attendance Notice (CAN).
 The CAN will have the date of the court hearing and list all of the offences for failure to lodge a tax return.

 A separate CAN will be issued for income tax returns and BAS returns.

 Depending on the circumstances, the Magistrate may decide not to issue a conviction.
-However this is relatively rate and depends on the circumstances.
+However this is relatively rare and depends on the circumstances.